alicraigmile/curriculum-tagger/README.md

 ## Data

-We have currently map pahes to the the UK National Curriculum and the Curriculum for Excellence (Scotland).
-We're in the process of adding UK Functional Skills too.
-Thanks to the BBC for publishing [the data](https://github.com/BBC/curriculum-data) behind [BBC Bitesize](http://www.bbc.co.uk/bitesize/).
+We can currently map pages to the the *UK National Curriculum* and the *Curriculum for Excellence (Scotland)*.
+We're in the process of adding *UK Functional Skills* too.
+Thanks to the BBC for publishing [the data](https://github.com/BBC/curriculum-data) from [BBC Bitesize](http://www.bbc.co.uk/bitesize/).

 ## How to get involved